 Industry Development & Market Outlook

-In April 2014, China’s Ministry of Finance (MOF) proposed new rules to regulate foreign accounting firms to perform audits for mainland firms planning to list offshore, triggering concern over a potentially adverse impact on Hong Kong accounting companies.
+In April 2014, China’s Ministry of Finance (MOF) proposed new rules to regulate foreign accounting firms to perform audits for mainland enterprises planning to list offshore, triggering concern over a potentially adverse impact on Hong Kong accounting companies.
 After the MOF discussed with the Hong Kong government and the accounting sector, it was decided that Hong Kong audit firms would be exempted from the new rules on mainland companies’ offshore listings, provided that certain the conditions were met.

 Closer Economic Partnership Arrangement between Hong Kong and the Mainland (CEPA)

 Hong Kong’s accounting sector and professionals benefit from the CEPA agreement signed with the mainland.
 In general, CEPA does not include significant market liberalisation measures for Hong Kong's accounting firms and professionals.
 For smaller Hong Kong accounting firms, the main option for them to serve the mainland market is via the Temporary Audit Business Permit.
-Under Supplement V to CEPA, which took effect from January 2009, Hong Kong accounting firms which conduct auditing business on a temporary basis on the Chinese mainland can apply for a “Provisional Licence to Perform Audit-Related Services” with the validity period extended from two years to five years.
+Under Supplement V to CEPA, which took effect from January 2009, Hong Kong accounting firms which conduct auditing business on a temporary basis on the Chinese mainland can apply for a Provisional Licence to Perform Audit-Related Services with the validity period extended from two years to five years.
 This helps reduce the administrative burden for Hong Kong accounting firms compared with the requirements which otherwise apply to non-CEPA beneficiaries.

 After ten annual Supplements to keep widening and broadening the liberalisation measures in favour of HKSS, Hong Kong and the mainland entered into a subsidiary agreement under CEPA in 2014 to achieve basic liberalisation of trade in service trade in Guangdong (“Guangdong Agreement”).
 This was then followed in December 2015 by the Agreement on Trade in Services (“ATIS”) to extend the coverage of the 2014 agreement from Guangdong to the rest of the mainland.
 Unlike the Supplements which adopted a positive-list approach to introducing liberalisation measures, the two latest CEPA agreements adopt a hybrid approach to granting preferential access to Hong Kong using both positive and negative lists.
-The ATIS, which covers and consolidates commitments relating to liberalisation of trade in services provided in CEPA and its Supplements and also the Guangdong Agreement, will be implemented from June 2016.
+The ATIS, which covers and consolidates commitments relating to liberalisation of trade in services provided in CEPA and its Supplements and also the Guangdong Agreement, is effective from June 2016.